-To this day, machine-generated text annoys me profoundly.
-Computer poetry creates a vortex deep inside.
-Every time I read a computer-generated text, I feel like part of my life has been sucked out of me into a little black electric hole.
+Every time we read a computer-generated text, part of our life gets sucked into a little black electric hole.

 When we talk with each other, we do not exchange data, we exchange how we feel.
 In a great conversation, it’s a give and take: you strike a match in your mind that starts a fire between us.
 Language transports emotion.